nelsonfigueroa/nelson.cloud/content/posts/2023-05-06-employees-are-disposable.md

 <br>

 Aside from layoffs, employees may have their pay frozen even though company revenues are up.
 That's what happened at Microsoft.
-Let's not forget that Microsoft is a $2.5 trillion dollar company (at the time of this writing).
+Let's not forget that Microsoft is a $2.5 trillion company (at the time of this writing).

 {{< figure src="/employees-are-disposable/microsoft-pay-freeze.webp" alt="Techradar headline"
 caption="*Source: [Techradar: Microsoft workers protest 'landmark year' CEO memo following pay freeze](https://www.techradar.com/pro/microsoft-workers-protest-landmark-year-ceo-memo-following-pay-freeze)*" >}}